 Below are two scenarios for you to emulate and modify to match the unique needs of your company.
 The first trial scenario is something you would assign to the candidate as homework and to bring to discuss in a late stage interview.
 This gives you insights into their ability to think strategically and move from academic theory to execution.
 The second example provides a live fire interview scenario question that uncovers the candidates skills in demonstrating ROI and their ability to communicate marketing impact to an executive audience.

 Trial Scenario: Marketing Campaign Strategy

 For this job trial scenario, envision yourself as the new marketing leader for ACME.
 You have a clear opportunity to put your stamp on the company’s success.

 In the past ACME has invested only in brand, sales support, and limited demand generation.
-Now ACME has increased the marketing budget to run a Q2/Q3 2017 acquisition campaign to boost sales in a specific region.
+Now ACME has increased the marketing budget to run a Q1/Q2 acquisition campaign to boost sales in a specific region.
 Time is of the essence, because the company needs to hit its growth goal.
-The current revenue number is on track, but your marketing campaign can provide the fail-safe that ensures success.
-Your task is to create a marketing campaign strategy that delivers $10 million in revenue (average selling price = $100,000) from the minute you launch all the way through the end of the year.
-The core buying season is June through September.
+The projected revenue number is on track, but your marketing campaign can provide the fail-safe that ensures success.
+Your task is to create a marketing campaign strategy that delivers $10 million in revenue (average selling price = $100,000) from the minute you launch all the way through the mid-year point.
+The core buying season is January through April.

 Budget and Assets

 - ACME campaign manager

 - ACME product marketing manager